 Single-Family Homeowner Rehabilitation A total of \$840,000 is set aside for the seven Community Action Agencies(CAA) to implement homeowner rehabilitation programs.
-Each CAA may apply for funds beginning August 1, 2023.
-In order to apply, each CAA must have fully expended funds from 2016-2019.
-If there are uncommitted funds by January 1, 2024, any CAA who has fully drawn down 75 percent of outstanding grant award may apply for additional funds.
-Any uncommitted funds as of August 1, 2024 will be reallocated to Rental Production and Rehabilitation General Pool funds.
+Each CAA may apply for funds beginning August 1, 2024.
+In order to apply, each CAA must have fully expended funds from 2016-2020.
+If there are uncommitted funds by January 1, 2025, any CAA who has fully drawn down 75 percent of outstanding grant award may apply for additional funds.
+Any uncommitted funds as of April 1, 2025 will be reallocated to Rental Production and Rehabilitation General Pool funds to be applied for in September 2025.

-Homeowner Down payment Assistance A total of \$500,000 is set aside for the Grand Forks Community Land Trust to implement a homebuyer down payment program.
-The program is a pilot program and may be opened to other community land trusts in future program years.
+Homeowner Down payment Assistance A total of \$500,000 is set aside for a certified Community Land Trust to implement a homebuyer down payment program.

 Multifamily Rental Production and Rehabilitation Any remaining HOME program funds will be allocated to the multifamily rental production and rehabilitation projects, this includes a \$450,000 CHDO reserve.
-HOME project funds for rental production and rehabilitation are committed on a competitive basis through the scoring criteria identified in the 2023 HOME Allocation plan, which is attached to this annual action plan.
-Applications are due the last business day of September 2023.
+HOME project funds for rental production and rehabilitation are committed on a competitive basis through the scoring criteria identified in the 2024 HOME Allocation plan, which is attached to this annual action plan.
+Applications are due the last business day of September 2024.
 Applications that meet threshold requirements of the Plan will be scored and ranked with the highest scoring applications receiving conditional commitments until all program funds are committed.

-HTF Program funds are distributed on a competitive basis in accordance with the 2023 Annual Allocation Plan, attached to this annual action plan.
+HTF Program funds are distributed on a competitive basis in accordance with the 2024 Annual Allocation Plan, attached to this annual action plan.
 100 percent of the units funded under HTF must be targeted to extremely low-income households.
 Applications are due the last business day in September.
-Application that meet threshold requirements, will be scored and ranked with the highest scoring applications receiving

-Annual Action Plan 2023 conditional commitments until all funds are committed.
+Application that meet threshold requirements, will be scored and ranked with the highest scoring applications receiving conditional commitments until all funds are committed.